Leeboos/first/README.md

 Why
 ===
-when.js makes it so that you don't have to worry about including you JavaScript scripts in order.
+when.js makes it so that you don't have to worry about including your JavaScript scripts in order.
 It allows you to write more modular code and write with graceful degradation in mind.